lenstronomy.Util package

 • numGrid – number of pixels per axis in the high resolution input image

-• numPix – lower number of pixels per axis in the output image (numGrid/numPix is integer number)
+• num_pix – lower number of pixels per axis in the output image (numGrid/num_pix is integer number)

 Returns: